-Martine Harte is a women’s rights advocate, MC and award-winning Australian journalist who received a Gold Quill Award for excellence, Logie award nomination and a White Ribbon Australia award.
+Martine Harte is a women’s rights advocate, MC and award-winning Australian journalist who received a Press Club Gold Quill Award for excellence in journalism, Logie award nomination and a White Ribbon Australia award.

-She uses new media to challenge thinking around the rights of women and children.
+She founded the digital platform Engaging Women to advance the voices of women and girls through publishing, mentorship and advocacy and uses new media to challenge thinking around the rights of women and children and social justice.

-Her first interview was with physicist Dr Cathy Foley, then the CEO of the Single Mother’s Association.
+The first woman she featured on www.engagingwomen.com.au was physicist Dr Cathy Foley, then the CEO of the Single Mother’s Association.

 Through the Engaging Women digital magazine, she shares insights from some of the most accomplished women in the nation.